• Skip to primary navigation

 These energy bites are made with just a few simple ingredients that you likely already have in your pantry:

-• Sea salt
+• Sea salt - just a pinch!

-How to make the Pumpkin Pie Energy Bites:
+How to Make the Pumpkin Pie Balls

-They’re made entirely in the food processor!
-Which is awesome because this means they’re quick and easy to make with little clean up.
+They're made entirely in the food processor, which is awesome because this means they're quick and easy to make with little clean up.

-Tips for the Best Energy Bites:
+Tips for the Best Pumpkin Bliss Balls

-• I like to chop my dates before putting them into the food processor to make it easier to blend.
+• Chop the dates (and remove the pits) before putting them into the food processor to make it easier to blend.

 • Don't try to form the mixture into balls until you've chilled them in the refrigerator.